Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Finite Sample Analysis Without Stabilizers under - and -completeness

-The stationarity assumption is reasonable if the data is generated by long trajectories.
-Notice that compared to a linear MDP, here the linearity assumption is agnostic to the reward and is imposed on the \emph{posterior} transition density rather than the transition density.
-Again, when the feature vector is ``stochastic'' as defined in \cref{ape:proof}, we will have $\sigma_{\max}(M'_{\epol})\leq 1$ and satisfy (\RNum{3}) in \cref{lem:w_completenss}.
+The stationarity assumption in Lemma \ref{lem:w_completenss} is reasonable if the data is generated by long trajectories.
+Notice that compared to a linear MDP, here the linearity assumption is agnostic to the reward density and is imposed on the \emph{posterior} transition density $P_{S,A|S'}(s,a\mid s')$ rather than the transition density $P_{S'|S,A}(s'|s,a)$.
+Again, when the feature vector is stochastic, we will have $\sigma_{\max}(M'_{\epol})\leq 1$ and satisfy (\RNum{3}) in Lemma \ref{lem:w_completenss}.
+Concretely, let $\mathbf{1}$ be a $d$-dimensional vector.
+Assume Then, $M'^{\top}_{\epol}$ is a stochastic matrix.
+This implies for any $b\in \sigma(M'_{\epol})$, $|b|\leq 1$ \citep{meyer2000matrix}.